tetracorp/dungeons-of-avalon/docs/_posts/2019-06-11-unused-content.md

 These unused chests are the only sources of Stone-Ring, Silver-Ring, and Scroll 4 in the game.

-There are no unused chests in _Dungons of Avalon II_.
+There are no unused chests in _Dungeons of Avalon II_.

 ### End credits (DoA1)